 This distinction matters because it shapes everything: how the land is designed, how people move through it, how memory is held.
 A cemetery stores remains.
 A sanctuary holds grief, and gives it form.

-Rainbow Meadow is being built as a sanctuary because the love people carry for their animals deserves more than a plot number.
+Evermeadow is being built as a sanctuary because the love people carry for their animals deserves more than a plot number.
 It deserves a place that understands what it means to say goodbye, and what it means to come back.

 Keep Reading